 A diverse microbiome produces anti-inflammatory metabolites that protect both gut and brain function.
 Diversity comes from dietary variety — particularly fiber-rich plants, fermented foods, and the absence of highly processed inputs that suppress microbial diversity.

-You do not need expensive probiotics.
-You need a diverse diet and the absence of the things that kill microbial diversity: excessive sugar, artificial sweeteners, unnecessary antibiotics, and chronic stress.
+Expensive probiotics are not required.
+What is required is a diverse diet and the absence of the things that kill microbial diversity: excessive sugar, artificial sweeteners, unnecessary antibiotics, and chronic stress.

 Inflammaging: The Silent Feedback Loop